$

 Using built-in Enumerate:

-Values are stored as indexes and so need less space.
+Values are stored as indices and so need less space.

 q)"i"$e